 Dean used this opening line in most of his campaign speeches: “I’m Howard Dean, and I’m here to represent the Democratic wing of the Democratic Party.”

-On November 19, 2003 , the Pentagon announces that Charles Dean's remains are believed to have been recovered in Southeast Asia.
+On November 19, 2003, the Pentagon announced that remains believed to be those of Charles Dean were recovered in Southeast Asia.

 1978-1982 - Serves as an intern and resident in internal medicine at the Medical Center Hospital in Vermont.

 1983-1986 - Serves in the Vermont House of Representatives.

 1985 - Is elected assistant minority leader in the Vermont House of Representatives.

 1986 - Is elected lieutenant governor of Vermont.
 Reelected in 1988 and 1990.

 August 14, 1991 - Becomes governor after Governor Richard Snelling dies of a heart attack.

 1992 - Is elected to a full term as governor.
 Reelected in 1994, 1996, 1998, and 2000.

 1994-1995 - Dean is selected to lead the National Governors’ Association.